From Trump to Time's Up, what stars said at the Golden Globes

-LOS ANGELES, Jan 7 (Reuters) - Stars at the Golden Globe Awards had plenty to say at Sunday’s ceremony, not shying away from addressing the sexual misconduct scandal that has roiled Hollywood whether in pointed barbs or impassioned speeches.
+LOS ANGELES (Reuters) - Stars at the Golden Globe Awards had plenty to say at Sunday’s ceremony, not shying away from addressing the sexual misconduct scandal that has roiled Hollywood whether in pointed barbs or impassioned speeches.

 “We’re all here tonight courtesy of the Hollywood Foreign Press.
 A string of three words that could not have been better designed to infuriate our president.
 Hollywood Foreign Press.”